CorySanin/BotMaker-for-Discord/README.md

 Once you have your config.json, you can start BotMaker using `npm start`

 When you are ready to try it out, clone this repository, do an `npm install`, write your config.json, and finally `npm start`.
 If you are feeling extra lazy, you can grab some setup scripts from the [releases page](https://github.com/CoryZ40/BotMaker-for-Discord/releases/latest).
 Note that these scripts require you to already have git and node ready to go.

+make and g++ is necessary for installing BotMaker's dependencies.

 ## Having Issues?
 Just let me know here on [GitHub](https://github.com/CorySanin/BotMaker-for-Discord/issues).
 I'll take care of it as soon as I have a chance.